polynetwork/dev-docs/new_product/integrate_contracts/Customizing_Business_Logic_Contract.md

 Chains must only be deployed with one [CCM contract](../../new_chain/side_chain/contracts.md#1-introduction-to-cross-chain-contracts) to implement cross-chain features.
 For normal running, all the business logic contracts have to interconnect with the CCM contract via the interfaces offered by the CCM contract.
 See the following for a detailed description or reference to the complete code of the CCM contract.
 > [!Note|style:flat|label:Notice]
-> To implement cross-chain features, you need to ensure that the cross-chain methods in your business logic contracts have authorized CCM of Poly.
+> To implement cross-chain features, you need to ensure that the cross-chain methods in your business logic contracts have authorized CCM.

 ### Step1.
 Mapping asset